May 2023 Review

-We are not aware of any reports in May 2022 concerning gun deaths.
+We are not aware of any reports of inquests in May 2023 relating to gun deaths.

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of three reports in May 2022 that we believe to relate to the above:
+We are aware of five reports in May 2023 that we believe to relate to the above:

 Licensed/Former Licensed Owners/Dealers/Legal Guns and Ammunition, and Stolen Guns and Ammunition

-We are aware of at least six reports in May 2022 that we believe to relate to the above:
+We are aware of at least three reports in May 2023 that we believe to relate to the above:

-We are aware of at least three reports involving the use of police Tasers.
+We are aware of at least five reports in May 2023 involving the use of police Tasers, including:

 Animal Death and Injury

-We are aware of at least twelve reports in May 2022 of animal cruelty and/or death involving a gun, including:
+We are aware of at least nine reports in May 2023 of animal cruelty and/or death involving a gun:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.